Vinetos/voc/README.md

 # Notes
-Very experimental, super opinionated, mostly an project to learn Go.
+Very experimental, super opinionated, mostly used to learn Go.